Warming Winter Salad With Crunchy Chickpeas

 1/2 lemon juice

-2 garlic cloves minced
+2 garlic cloves – minced

-1 tsp grated fresh ginger - optional
+1 tsp fresh ginger – grated

-optional - pomegranate seeds
+Garnish – pomegranate seeds

--add all the ingredients in a bowl and whisk until blended
+-Add all the ingredients in a bowl and whisk until blended

--stores well in the fridge for a few days
+-Place in mason jar, cover carefully, and shake – stores well in the fridge for a few days

 1 tsp cumin powder